tahoma2d/tahoma2d/doc/how_to_build_win.md

 ### Microsoft Visual Studio 2019 or higher for Windows Desktop
 - [ ] Install Microsoft Visual Studio 2019 or higher for Windows Desktop, https://www.visualstudio.com/vs/older-downloads/
   - Community and Professional versions of Visual Studio for Windows Desktop also work.
-  - [ ] Make sure the target platform is "for Windows Desktop", not "for Windows".
+  - [ ] Make sure the architecture is "x64".
   - [ ] During the installation, make sure to select all the Visual C++ packages.

 ### Qt - cross-platform GUI framework.
 - [ ] Install via **one** of the following methods.
-  - If you want WinTab support, install the customized Qt 5.15.2 w/ WinTab support created by Shun-iwasawa.
+  - If you want WinTab support, install the customized Qt 5.15.2 w/ WinTab support created by Shun-iwasawa. **(This is required if you plan on running on a Wacom tablet!)**
 	- [ ] Download `Qt5.15.2_wintab.zip` from https://github.com/shun-iwasawa/qt5/releases/tag/v5.15.2_wintab
 	- [ ] Extract the contents to `C:\Qt\5.15.2_wintab`